- CSRs, certificates, and autosigning

 With basic autosigning enabled, an attacker able to guess an unused certname allowed by

 autosign.conf would be able to obtain a signed agent certificate from the Puppet master.
-They would then be able to obtain a configuration catalog, which may or may not contain sensitive information (depending on your deployment’s Puppet code and node classification).
+They would then be able to obtain a configuration catalog, which might or might not contain sensitive information (depending on your deployment’s Puppet code and node classification).

 In policy-based autosigning, the CA will run an external policy executable every time it receives a CSR.
 This executable will examine the CSR and tell the CA whether the certificate is approved for autosigning.
 If the executable approves, the certificate is autosigned; if not, it is left for manual review.